 Reasons To Bolt Down A Safe To A Wooden Floor

 Your weapon should never lay around anywhere in your living space.
 Merely keeping your gun safe in your cupboard is not an option to secure your weapon.
-You need to find a guarded space that is out of the reach of a third-person or even your children in your home.
+You need to find a guarded space out of the reach of a third-person or even your children in your home.

 - Bolting your safe to a wooden floor means increased security of your weapon against theft as no burglar would figure out the place where you have hidden the safe.